Are you Sure?

 I'll be talking about all three of these models as they pertain to INFJs on this website.
 Here are some resources to explore other models for a better fit, in case INFJ is not your best-fit pattern.
 I also provide a comprehensive book list to draw from, which is useful regardless what your pattern may be.

-If you wonder whether you prefer INFJ or INFP (the most common mistake I've encountered), I created a website that deals strictly with that comparison.
+If you wonder whether you prefer INFJ or INFP (a common mistake I've encountered), I created a website that deals strictly with that comparison.
 Please visit there and see if my analysis can help you.

 It should probably go without saying, if you read the descriptions of INFJ patterns on this website and things just don't sound like you, I suggest you take another look at who you are to verify whether INFJ truly fits you.
 If it doesn't, there are 15 other codes to explore that are just as wonderful as INFJ.
 I promise you!